-What is IRS Wage Garnishment?
+What is a Wage Garnishment?

 How Much Money Does the IRS Take?

 Based upon these tables, a single person paid monthly with only one exemption will be left with $845.83 from his or her paycheck.
 Even if this person makes $5,000 per month, he or she will still only be left with this small amount.
 As another example, a married couple with six exemptions will be left with roughly $3,000 per month.
 These examples show how little you will be left with on an IRS wage garnishment.

 How Can You Stop an IRS Wage Garnishment?

-How TaxRise Helps Remove a Tax Garnishment
+How We Can Help Remove a Tax Garnishment

 The tax professionals at TaxRise have experience working with the IRS to remove garnishments.
 They know the steps you need to take to apply for an IRS tax garnishment removal and will ensure that all the paperwork is handled correctly.
 Any errors could lead to your application being rejected, or extend the time of the garnishment while new paperwork is filed.